CLSherrod/clsherrod.github.io/_pages/projects/obtf.md

 Create a single `.txt` or `.md` file.

-At the top, put today’s date.
+- At the top, put today’s date
-Write underneath it.
+- Write underneath it
-Tomorrow, add a new date.
+- Tomorrow, add a new date
-Keep going.
+- Keep going

 That’s the whole system.

 When you need something, you search the file.

-No maintenance.
+- No maintenance
-No migration anxiety.
+- No migration anxiety
-No decision fatigue.
+- No decision fatigue

 ## OBTF, Slow Living, and Writing Practice

 One Big Text File pairs naturally with **slow living** and **daily writing** because it removes urgency, performance, and optimization from the process.

-There is no pressure to be productive.
+- There is no pressure to be productive
-No requirement to “process” your notes.
+- No requirement to “process” your notes
-No expectation that everything turns into output.
+- No expectation that everything turns into output

-You show up.
+- You show up
-You write a little.
+- You write a little
-You move on with your day.
+- You move on with your day

 Over time, the file becomes a quiet record of your thinking life — not curated, not polished, but honest.
 For writers, this lowers resistance.
 For thinkers, it preserves nuance.
 For anyone trying to live more deliberately, it replaces digital noise with continuity.